huggingface/blog/graphml-classification.md

 In the previous [blog](https://huggingface.co/blog/intro-graphml), we explored some of the theoretical aspects of machine learning on graphs.
 This one will explore how you can do graph classification using the Transformers library.

-At the moment, the only graph transformer model available in Transformers is Microsoft's Graphormer, so this is the one we will use here.
+At the moment, the only graph transformer model available in Transformers is Microsoft's [Graphormer](https://arxiv.org/abs/2106.05234), so this is the one we will use here.
 We are looking forward to seeing what other models people will use and integrate :hugging_face:

 ## Requirements
-To follow this tutorial, you need to have installed `datasets` and `transformers` (version >= **TODO**).
+To follow this tutorial, you need to have installed `datasets` and `transformers` (version >= 4.26), which you can do with `pip install -U datasets transformers`.

 ## Data
-To use graph data, you can either start from your own datasets, or use [those available on the Hub][https://huggingface.co/graphs-datasets).
-We'll focus on using already available ones, but feel free to add your datasets!
+To use graph data, you can either start from your own datasets, or use those available on the Hub][https://huggingface.co/graphs-datasets).
+We'll focus on using already available ones, but feel free to [add your datasets](https://huggingface.co/docs/datasets/upload_dataset)!

 ### Format
 On the Hub, graph datasets are mostly stored as lists of graphs (using the `jsonl` format).